 But between the early 1960s and mid 1970s, one more dam was added to the Columbia and four to the lower Snake River that made the journey more than twice as treacherous.
 After the last dam on the lower Snake was completed in 1975, Idaho's salmon populations began a journey toward extinction that continues today.

-For years, a majority of fisheries biologists have said that the surest and probably only way to restore Idaho's wild salmon is to remove the four lower Snake River dams.
+For years, a majority of fisheries biologists have said the surest and probably only way to restore Idaho's wild salmon is to remove the four lower Snake River dams.
 Learn more about dam removal.